 - Distribute the bean mixture evenly down the center of each tortilla.
 Top with a sprinkle of vegan shredded cheese or nutritional yeast (optional).
 Then roll up tightly, tucking in both ends.

 - Place enchiladas seam side down in a 9×13" pan.
 Evenly coat the top with salsa verde.

 - Place in oven and bake for 25 minutes.
 (If using vegan pepper jack cheese, place slices on top of enchiladas during last 10-15 minutes of cooking.)
 Add any desired toppings before serving.

-If you’re enjoying these Vegan Green Enchiladas, also check out a few of our other favorite enchilada recipes:
+If you are enjoying these Vegan Green Enchiladas, also check out: